 A research project from the Institute for Health Metrics and Evaluation at the University of Washington School of Medicine and COVID Collaborative shows data on people’s openness to receiving a COVID-19 vaccine by ZIP code for the entire United States.

 From June 25 to July 1, there was a significantly higher percentage of people expressing hesitancy about the vaccine in certain neighborhoods in South and East King County.

-In Auburn’s 98002, about 21% of residents answered “probably not” or “definitely not” when asked if they would choose to get vaccinated if offered a vaccine to prevent COVID-19.
+In Auburn’s 98002, about 21% of residents were unsure or said “no” when asked if they would choose to get vaccinated if offered a vaccine to prevent COVID-19.
 That was nearly three times higher than the overall rate of 7.8% for King County.

 Nearby in Federal Way’s 98003, about 18% expressed hesitancy about getting vaccinated, the second highest percentage in the county.
 And in Algona/Pacific’s 98047, about 17% were reluctant to get jabbed.

 All three of these ZIP codes are in South King County.
 But there are some similarly high numbers in the more rural eastern parts of the county.
 In two East King County ZIP codes — Skykomish’s 98288 and Ravendale’s 98051 — about 15% of the population were hesitant.

 The data is based off surveys conducted online by Carnegie Mellon University through Facebook (about 50,000 people take the survey every day), and then fleshed out through statistical modeling.

 Some people are reluctant to be vaccinated because of fears about side effects or as-yet unknown health consequences.
 For others, particularly those on the far right of the political spectrum, some concerns fall into the realm of conspiracy theories.